-When it comes to California Penal Code 187 PC murder cases, if you are the person that killed the other individual, you're going to have to come up with a defense, or you're going to have to try to have your attorney work out some resolution with the prosecutor.
+When it comes to California Penal Code 187 PC murder cases, the importance of legal representation cannot be overstated.
+If you are the person that killed the other individual, your attorney will work tirelessly to come up with a defense or negotiate a resolution with the prosecutor, providing you with the support and guidance you need during this challenging time.

-The problem in many of these murder cases is that the prosecutors will not offer anything reasonable to settle the case, so you end up being in a position where you have to take the case to trial.
+The problem in many of these murder cases is that the prosecutors, who represent the state and are responsible for proving the defendant's guilt, will not offer anything reasonable to settle the case, so you end up being in a position where you have to take the case to trial.
+Prosecutors are often under pressure to secure convictions, which can make them less likely to offer favorable plea deals.

 So, if you were defending yourself when the supposed murder occurred, you can argue that it's justifiable homicide and, therefore, not a crime.
 Again, there are jury instructions on that.